 The course fee is payable in advance.
-It covers: tuition fees; the use of training tools and support services; training materials and documents.
+It covers: tuition fees; the use of training facilities and support services; training materials and books; accommodation and full board at the CISS' Centre; emergency medical care and insurance.

 WITHDRAWAL, CANCELLATION POLICY, AND REFUNDS FOR OPEN COURSES